-New York City Brachial Plexus Injury
+New York City Attorneys for Brachial Plexus Injuries

 In New York City, brachial plexus injury in childbirth often results in a New York City malpractice suit, because such childbirth injuries are often preventable.
 When the actions or inactions of a physician or other hospital employee during childbirth cause an injury to a baby being born, the courts often hold these professionals liable and award damages to the injured infant's parents, on behalf of your injured child.